BossBoxing/autocalibration_sensor/README.md

 You can ask me in Issues.
 # To-Do

-- Save Reff to EEPROM
+- Save Reff to EEPROM (Source, Example)
+- Thai Documentation

 # Contributors